 One of the most scenic approaches to the iconic Tre Cime di Lavaredo/Drei Zinnen is from Val Fiscalina/Fischleintal.

-Starting at the Rifugio Piano Fiscalina/Fischleinbodenhütte car park, follow the flat valley path for about 30 minutes to Rifugio Fondo Valle/Talschlusshütte (1548 m).
+Starting at the Rifugio Piano Fiscalina/Fischleinbodenhütte paid car park, follow the valley path for about 30 minutes to Rifugio Fondo Valle/Talschlusshütte (1548 m).

 From the hut, continue on trail 102 in the direction of Rifugio A. Locatelli/Dreizinnenhütte, signed 2:40 hours.

-The path ascends very gently to another intersection with a painted billboard, identifying all the significant peaks and side valleys of the immediate surroundings.
+The path ascends very gently to another intersection with a painted signboard, identifying all the significant peaks and side valleys of the immediate surroundings.
 Head right.

 For the next 2 hours, you’ll steadily ascend Valle Sasso Vecchio/Altensteintal valley between the Einserkofel/Cima Uno (2698 m) and Crode Fiscaline/Oberbachernspitzen (2677 m) peaks (on your left) and the Punte Sasso Vecchio/Altensteinspitzen and Crodon di San Candido/Innichriedlknoten (2891 m) peaks (on your right).